Quark and Polyakov-loop correlations in effective models at zero and non-vanishing density: Conclusions and outlook

-Overall, the goal of this work is to shed light to some less known aspects of Polyakov-loop extended chiral models to motivate certain paths for future improvements and detailed quantitative analysis.
+Overall, the goal of this work is to shed light on some lesser known aspects of Polyakov-loop--extended chiral models to motivate certain paths for future improvements and detailed quantitative analysis.